lekhrazz19/cybersecurity-homelab/lab-setup/ubuntu-setup.md

-# 🐧 Ubuntu Server Setup
+# Ubuntu Server Setup

 ## Overview

-This document outlines the configuration of **Ubuntu Server** as the **target machine** in the cybersecurity homelab environment.
+For the target machine in my cybersecurity homelab, I chose Ubuntu Server.
+It's a common choice for servers and represents the kind of system you would find in many real-world environments.
+Running it as the target gave me a safe system to practice penetration testing techniques without breaking anything important.

 ---

 ## Installation

 ### System Requirements

 - Ubuntu Server 20.04 LTS or later
 - Minimum 2GB RAM
 - 20GB disk space
 - Network connectivity

 ### Installation Steps

 1. Download Ubuntu Server ISO from [official website](https://ubuntu.com/download/server)
 2. Create bootable USB or virtual machine
 3. Follow installation wizard